jxjo/Xoptfoil2/docs/run_xoptfoil2/run_stop_rerun.md

 Once an optimization is started there is only limited possibility stop an optimization.

 The easiest way is just to close the command / shell window.
-The execution of Xoptfoil2 will be stopped immediately without creating an optimized airfoil.
-This is fine for all the cases where you early identify, the optimization is going in the wrong direction.
+The execution of Xoptfoil2 will be stopped immediately without creating a final airfoil.
+This is fine for all cases in which you recognise at an early stage that the optimisation is going in the wrong direction.

 In cases where the optimizier is still trying to improve a little bit with no or too little success, a regular 'stop' is possible.
 When Xoptfoil2 is up and running a little file named `run_control` is created in the current directory.
 Open this file with a text editor, write 'stop' in the first line and save the file.
 Another option is to write the shell command (or put this in a little script)